upper/db

 SQL builder API

-• We can benefit from the Go compiler syntax check.
+• You can benefit from the Go compiler syntax check.

 • It is easier to compose and reuse queries.